Blog

 2. Distributing the IRA

-The Secure act passed in December of 2019 created three different categories of beneficiaries: Eligible Designated Beneficiaries, Designated Beneficiaries and those that are Non-Designated Beneficiaries.
-It has also modified the way IRA’s are handled after someone passes away post January 1, 2020.
-As of January 1, 2020 if your IRA is payable to an estate, a Non-Designated Beneficiary, it must be distributed within five years of your death if you die before your required beginning date (RBD — April 1 following the calendar year in which you reach age 72) or during your remaining single-life expectancy if you die after your RBD.
-While distributions are being made, the estate must also be kept open, requiring a tax return every year.
+The SECURE Act, passed in December 2019, created three different categories of beneficiaries: Eligible Designated Beneficiaries, Designated Beneficiaries, and those who are Non-Designated Beneficiaries.
+It also modified the distribution rules for IRAs after the account holder’s death, effective January 1, 2020.
+Suppose your IRA is payable to an estate, which counts as a Non-Designated Beneficiary.
+In that case, the funds must be distributed within five years of your death if you pass away before your Required Beginning Date (RBD).
+The RBD is defined as April 1 of the year following the calendar year in which you reach age 73 if you were born on or before December 31, 1959, or age 75 if you were born on or after January 1, 1960.
+If you die after your RBD, distributions must occur over your remaining single-life expectancy.
+Additionally, while distributions are being made, the estate must remain open, which requires filing a tax return each year.

 3. Estate income taxes

-If distributions are made from the IRA while it is held by the estate, then these will be taxed at unfavorable estate tax brackets.
-For an estate, the top bracket (37%) applies to taxable income over $12,950 in2020.
-In contrast, for an individual (filing single) the top bracket (37%) applies to taxable income over $518,400.
-For a couple (married filing jointly) the top bracket (37%) applies to taxable income over $622,050.
+If distributions are made from the IRA while the estate holds it, then these will be taxed at unfavorable estate tax brackets.
+For an estate, the top bracket (37%) applies to taxable income over $15,650 in 2025.
+In contrast, for an individual (filing single), the top bracket (37%) applies to taxable income over $626,350.
+For a couple (married filing jointly) the top bracket (37%) applies to taxable income over $751,600.

 4. Greater growth potential